jintao05/thucp/README.md

 With the rapid growth of clinical informatics, data-driven methods that discovering knowledge from clinical data are receiving more and more attention.
 Our toolbox thucp presents a series of data mining and analysis approachs for various CP applications include:

   1. Execution Clinical Pathway Mining.
 An execution CP of a disease represents the most common clinical behaviors in the historical data.
 There are two core components for it: the kinds of behaviors and the relations between the behaviors.
-To achieve this goal, different clustering algorithms (k-means, topic modeling, association mining, etc) are firstly used for abstracting the complex clinical activities.
-Then, process mining methods are applied on these abstraction for deriving the temporal relations.
+To achieve this goal, different clustering algorithms (k-means, topic modeling, association rule mining, etc) are firstly used for abstracting the complex clinical activities.
+Then, process mining methods are applied on these abstractions for deriving temporal relations.

-  2.
+  2. Compliance Checking.
+Given an expert-designed or data-driven CP model, how can we evaluate the conformity degree between a patient record and the model.
+Various temporal analysis and process replay methods are presented for this task.

-  3.
+  3. Clinical Desision Support.

+  4. Clinical Pathway Onotology.

+## How to install it